YIPINNN/JujutsuFarm/README.md

    - The PlantStack::compare(int amt) function compares the specified amount (amt) with the sum of the plant counts in the stack and returns the difference.
    - The PlantStack::stackTop_value() function returns the value of the plant count stored in the top node of the stack.

-Queue is used in classes such as "AnimalProduct" and "Order".
+**Queue is used in classes such as "AnimalProduct" and "Order".**

+**In "AnimalProduct" class, queue is used to store and manage the number of animal products in the game.**

 ## Screenshot of the game
 ![Screenshot 2023-06-21 174056](https://github.com/YIPINNN/JujutsuFarm/assets/117891859/a1110d27-1b20-4c9c-825e-1716e1fcf454)